salrashid123/oauth2/README.md

 	})
 ```

-the output should be just `cert.pem` which is infact just the x509 certificate we will use to import
+Once you run certgen.go the output should be just `cert.pem` which is infact just the x509 certificate we will use to import
 ```
  go run certgen.go
 2019/11/28 00:49:55 Creating public x509